#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Through my family’s solid foundation of a good sense of humor and laughter-in-the-face-of-adversity is how we found joy.
 How we DEALT with the disappointment is the shit-sandwich I remember as an adult.

 The point is, in the vast configuration of things, Potter is a scurvy, financially-rich spider 🕷 living an empty life and we have no control over anything.
-We also have no control over what our kids will remember as adults.

 In the BIG picture, we are only able to provide ourselves with a SENSE of control.
 An example of this sense of control is a planning ahead, a consistent daily routine, shifting our mindset, staying connected to those who maintain the same values and practicing coping strategies.
 Meanwhile, still accepting that something may still go wrong as a part of life; such as the joy-robbing, limited-time, McRib Sandwich.